Commonwealth webinar prepares stakeholders for pivotal INC-5 Plastics Treaty negotiations

 “Plastic pollution transcends borders, devastates ecosystems, and threatens livelihoods, especially in Small Island Developing States.
 The Commonwealth brings together a diverse range of countries through CCOA that can champion collective solutions.
 This treaty is our chance to lead by example and protect the ocean for future generations.”

 Alison Swaddling, Ocean Governance Adviser at the Commonwealth Secretariat, underscored the importance of swift action, referencing the Apia Commonwealth Ocean Declaration adopted at the recent Commonwealth Heads of Government Meting (CHOGM) in October.
+She said:

 “The fight against plastic pollution is one of the defining challenges of our time.
 Through the Apia Commonwealth Ocean Declaration, our member countries have called for the immediate conclusion of the Global Plastics Treaty negotiations.
 INC-5 is a vital step towards achieving this goal, ensuring the treaty reflects the principles of equity, inclusivity, and ambition that are at the heart of the Commonwealth.
 By taking decisive action now, we can secure a healthier ocean and a sustainable future for all.”